sujitdmello/bcug/bcugagenda.md

 ## Process Monitor

-- Free Windows-only utility that shows intimate details of all the files, registries, network resource etc. that an Windows application is using.
+- Free Windows-only utility that shows intimate details of all the files, registries, network resource etc. that a Windows application is using.
 - Great for determining why your computer is running slow, or what a suspicious application is doing.
-- Can monitor all processes (slow) or can filter for specific file.
+- Can monitor all processes (this can stress your computer) or can filter for specific file or other criteria.
-- Can record all activity to a file and analyze later offline.
+- Can record all activity to a file and analyze later offline (useful for boot-up problems).

 [Download Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)